buffermet/binance-hotkeys/README.md

 `CTRL` + `SHIFT` + `9` &emsp; Select 75% of total possible buy and sell amount.

 `CTRL` + `SHIFT` + `0` &emsp; Select 100% of total possible buy and sell amount.

+## Kline interval switching (<a href="https://github.com/buffermet/binance-hotkeys/blob/main/binance-multichart-intervals.js">binance-multichart-intervals.js</a>)

+Hold `ALT` and click on an interval to switch kline intervals of all charts.